measty/tiatoolbox/docs/visualization/efficient-viewer-contract.md

 ### Styling and filtering

-- Presentation-only state, including palette, opacity, fill, outline, edge width, and class visibility, must not be part of geometry tile URLs or cache keys.
+- Presentation-only state, including palette, opacity, fill, polygon outline, centroid-dot size, aggregate visibility, and class visibility, must not be part of geometry tile URLs or cache keys.
+Aggregate suppression must retain promoted polygon structures at overview zooms.
 - Common property values needed for client styling may be included in tiles, but payload properties must be explicitly allow-listed.
 - Server-side filters form part of a tile cache key only when they alter the